Separation and Loss

 All sessions can be found in full on learn.nctsn.org under “Clinical Training” – “Identifying Critical Moments and Healing Complex Trauma”.
 These are worth CEU (Continuing Education Units) credit when completed in their entirety.

-In the midst of the pandemic, young people have faced increased isolation and disconnection.
-For Aiden, a transgender youth dealing with discrimination, ridicule, and exile from his peers, community, and family, being isolated at home for months has become almost unbearable.
-In this session Aiden talks with a therapist for the first time, desperate to find connection and hope for a more inclusive future.
+Amid the pandemic, young people have faced increased isolation and disconnection.
+For Aiden, a youth dealing with mistreatment, ridicule, and exile from peers, community, and family, being isolated at home for months, has become almost unbearable.
+In this session, Aiden talks with a therapist for the first time, expressing deep feelings of sadness, shame, powerlessness and hopelessness that raise serious concerns about Aiden’s safety for the therapist .

 Digital Diaries: Joshua